WoodKa launches its first studio at Lucknow | Business

 WoodKa launches its first studio at Lucknow

-Lucknow (Uttar Pradesh) [India], October 19 (ANI/NewsVoir): The world is moving towards globalization, and it has become a necessity to preserve Earth and the life that exist on it.
+Lucknow (Uttar Pradesh) [India] October 20 (ANI/NewsVoir): The world is moving towards globalization, and it has become a necessity to preserve Earth and the life that exists on it.
 WoodKa, a brand of 3EA Limited, is known for providing 100 per cent natural, organic, and eco-friendly products.
 The entire product range is carefully processed and packaged to give it an elegant and vintage feel.

-WoodKa started off its journey around 3 years back with a single product range of eco-friendly tableware, made from tree barks of areca plantations which fall naturally and are sourced without harming the nature.
+WoodKa started off its journey around three years back with a single product range of eco-friendly tableware, made from tree barks of areca plantations which fall naturally and are sourced without harming the nature.
 Post usage, once thrown to waste, this product naturally degrades within 60 days and can conveniently return to earth as manure, which is an incredible fact about WoodKa, worthy of all the attention it has received internationally.
-WoodKa, a new venture undertaken by 3EA, aligns with the vision of our honorable Prime Minister Narendra Modi for making India Atma Nirbhar Bharat and offers their range of products exclusively manufactured in India, thus supporting the Make in India initiative.
+WoodKa, a new venture undertaken by 3EA, aligns with the vision of our Prime Minister, Narendra Modi for making India Atma Nirbhar Bharat and offers its range of products exclusively manufactured in India, thus supporting the Make in India initiative.

 - READ MORE ON: